prom3theu5/ConanExilesServerUpdater/README.md

  * Auto Restart Server on Crash
  * Auto Restart Server After X Hours
  * Raiding Protection (Enable Hours that Raiding is allowed)
+ * Avatar Protection (Enable Hours that Summoning Avatars is allowed)
  * Auto Install SteamCMD if not Found
  * Auto Install Conan Server if not found